teppokoivula/ProcessLoginHistory/README.md

 Process Login History Module
 ============================

-This module keeps record of login attempts to your site, both succesful and unsuccesful (tracking unsuccesful logins is off by default) in order to offer better understanding about users' activity and environments they use / favor;
+This module keeps track of login attempts to your site, both successful and unsuccessful (tracking unsuccessful logins is off by default) in order to offer better understanding about users' activity and environments they use / favor;
 browsers, browser features such as Flash / JavaScript, devices, screen and window sizes.